-I have found myself drawn to citrus this summer and you will see it around here over the next few weeks in various posts.
-For this fun flower arrangement, I used fresh lemons and limes, as well as clipped magnolia stems and blue hydrangeas from our yard.
+I am drawn to citrus this summer and you will see it around here over the next few weeks in various posts.
+For this fun hydrangea flower arrangement, I used fresh lemons and limes, as well as clipped magnolia stems and blue hydrangea cuttings from our yard.
 This is super inexpensive considering I only needed to buy a bag of fresh limes and lemons for such a big impact on our kitchen island.

-To make them, I just used three glass vases that were gifted to me after a friend’s wedding.
-I have used them countless times over the seasons but this might be my favorite yet!
-I started with lemons and limes and just dumped them in until the water was full.
-Then I added the magnolia stems.
-It took some tweaking to get them looking right so you may need to spend a little time on this step.
-Then I just clipped some hydrangeas being sure to keep the stems extra long and popped them in along with the magnolias.
+To make this hydrangea flower arrangement, use three glass vases. (mine were gifted to me after a friend’s wedding.)
+I use these vases all of the time over the seasons but this might be my favorite yet!
+Start with lemons and limes and just dump them in until the water is full.
+Then add the magnolia stems.
+It make take some tweaking to get them looking right so you may need to spend a little time on this step.
+Then add your hydrangea cuttings, being sure to keep the stems extra long.
+Then pop them in along with the magnolias.

-I can imagine this as a perfect centerpiece with a big shrimp boil as the main course.
+Imagine this as a perfect centerpiece with a big shrimp boil as the main course.
 If you have never tried doing a shrimp boil- it is definitely something to add to your summer bucket list and I use this recipe.
-It would be such a fun progressive dinner menu idea!
+It is such a fun progressive dinner menu idea!
 I have also seen these Shrimp Boil foil packets and will be trying that soon.

-If my summer progressive dinner stop was for dessert, I would serve a key lime pie along with this citrus centerpiece.
+If your summer progressive dinner stop is for dessert, you can serve a key lime pie in a jar along with this citrus centerpiece.
 So summery!

 Be sure to check out the next stop on the dinner tour over at This is Our Bliss.
 That ice mold is IMPRESSIVE!